FyrbyAdditive/FAME-Smart-Blinds/README.md

 ### Model, Parts & Blind

-The bill of materials and 3D printable files will shortly be available via my club on Printables.
+The model, full list of hardware and build instructions can be found [at my club on Printables](https://www.printables.com/model/1504685-fame-smart-blinds-preview-1).

 ### Firmware